Oct 14, 2024 - minute readminutes read

 • For those who experience morning sickness, it is advisable not to brush your teeth within one hour of vomiting, as the gastric acid can make your teeth more susceptible to wear from the abrasives in toothpaste.

-Other general health implications of oral health issues
+General health implications of poor oral health

 Studies have identified a number of smaller and more subtle health effects that can be traced back to oral health, some of which may relate to the systemic health issues cited above.

-1. Lack of appetite
+Lack of appetite

 There have been studies on the relationship between poor oral health and eating disorders, but at a more general level, tooth and gum pain have the propensity to alter eating habits for the simple reason that it can hurt to bite and chew.
 If you find that oral health issues are affecting your desire or ability to eat the foods you normally enjoy – especially those that help to keep gingivitis at bay – it should serve as an immediate prompt to go see your dentist.

-3. Depression
+Depression

 study of more than 13,000 patients from general practices in the UK “demonstrated an association between chronic gingivitis and subsequent depression.”
 The link was seen across men and women of all age groups.